The original title of this article did not have the parentheses.

 The entrepreneur is on the other hand high on challenge and medium on feedback and low on support.
 What does this mean?
 Please note – High on challenge and low on support.

-The most potent developmental experience for the entrepreneur is his or her job challenge and a huge dose of hardship.
+The most potent developmental experience in Coaching Entrepreneurs is his or her job challenge and a huge dose of hardship.
 Often, these hardships and challenges come in at an age that is often too early and when they are too unprepared.
 In that sense, these experiences are hugely developmental.

 However, these experiences are also like being thrown into the deep end of the pool and being expected to swim.